bluesky66-dev/kibana/x-pack/plugins/actions/README.md

-# HyperSec Kibana Actions
+# Kibana Actions

-The HyperSec Kibana actions plugin provides a framework to create executable actions.
+The Kibana actions plugin provides a framework to create executable actions.
 You can:

 - Register an action type and associate a JavaScript function to run when actions are executed.